GenieCloud/imagiochat_kotlin/README.md

 ![ImagioChat Logo](https://github.com/GenieCloud/imagiochat_kotlin/blob/master/imagiochat_logo_mdpi.png)

 # imagiochat_kotlin
 ImagioChat is an intelligent social media platform for the world.
+Using Machine Learning, ImagioChat intelligently moniters user chat messages and actions in order to determine if the user is legitimate, abusive or fraudulent.
+This feature is intended to keep chat applications and well as the app content safe, engaging and transparent for all users.
 ## Current Features
 * User Authentication with Email and Password using Google Firebase.
 * User to User Chat and Instant Messaging